Is There a Pathway to Prevention for Food Allergies?

 Dr. Pete Pellegrino of Princeton Nassau Pediatrics explains that the most common food allergy culprits for young children are peanuts, tree nuts, fish, egg, cow’s milk, soy, wheat, and shellfish.
 Interestingly, children who are allergic to one substance are more likely to have other forms of allergy as well.
 Another high-risk indicator of food, chemical, and environmental sensitivities is mild to moderate eczema.
 The link between childhood eczema and food allergies is well-documented according to the American College of Allergy, Asthma, and Immunology (acaai.org), which states, “Eczema most commonly shows up before the age of 5, but adolescents and adults can also develop the condition.
 About 60 percent of patients will experience eczema symptoms by age 1, and another 30 percent will experience symptoms by age 5.
 Children born into families that have a history of allergic diseases such as asthma or hay fever are at an increased risk for eczema.”

 Children suffering from eczema will likely experience multiple food and environmental sensitivities because they essentially have a compromised skin barrier.
 Allergy testing and preventative measures can treat milder cases, but eczema flare-ups can easily occur due to illness (a generally weakened immune system), detergents, soaps, cold air, dry air, fragranced products (like scented candles), compromised sleep, and stress.
+Newer areas of medical research such as stem cell treatment may be able to come up with more effective solutions to prevent or at least deter the symptoms of allergy, especially in people with genes predisposed to the condition.

 If you suspect your infant or child would benefit from allergy testing, the Food Allergy Center at Children’s Hospital of Philadelphia (CHOP) has one of the largest and most accomplished teams of pediatric food experts in the world.
 CHOP regularly treats egg allergies, milk allergies, peanut allergies, soy allergies, wheat allergy, food intolerance, food protein-induced enterocolitis syndrome (FPIES), IgE-mediated food allergies, and eosinophilic esophagitis.
 The team is led by Jonathan M. Spergel, MD, PhD; Terri F. Brown-Whitehorn, MD; and Megan O. Lewis, MSN, CRNP.
 Working with a multidisciplinary team, CHOP aims to provide parents and children with diagnosis, second opinions, and customized treatment options.